ztroop/trooploop.ca/content/notes/work-life-balance.md

 Beyond the technical issue, there's another problem.
 A lack of robustness allowed this scenario to happen as it did.
 A possible solution could have involved disabling the problematic feature temporarily while your staff is taking time off.

-In the _acknowledgement_, the staff that sacrificed their time were attributed as "Heroes".
+In the _acknowledgement_, the staff that sacrificed their time were labelled as "Heroes".
 They "Stepped Up".

 This is dangerous for two reasons.

 1. Encourages others to become "Heroes" as well.
+It _sounds_ positive.
 2. Promotes the idea that only employees that sacrifice their time and well-being will be acknowledged for their work.

 Everyone has different commitments in life.
 Married, kids, health issues and more.
-It's not okay to assume everyone has the time to sacrifice in the first place.
+It's not okay to assume everyone time to sacrifice.

 ## Burning Out

-I've burned out.
+I've burned out in the past.
 A couple of times.
 Despite all the reading and reflecting, it will probably happen again.
 Heck, even the [Healthy Software Developer](https://www.youtube.com/watch?v=Ie6sSZQkUTM) is taking a hiatus.
 No one is immune to it.

 You matter.
 Take care of yourself.